EdiWang/Moonglade/README.md

 ### Prepare Azure AD

 This blog is using Azure AD to sign in to admin portal.
 Local authentication provider is not implmented yet.
-So yes, basically you have to use Azure currently.

 Register an App in **Azure Active Directory**
 - Set Redirection URI to **"https://localhost:5001/signin-oidc"**